Kanwal-ATO/Interoperability-Framework/docs/technicalspecifications.md

 It is expected that the DCP profile will be implemented by number of DCP providers.
 Having multiple providers will allow the network to scale as the number of registered businesses and capabilities increases.
 DCP providers will need to make their own decisions on whether to implement the specification independently or use an open source component.
 DCP providers and the businesses they register are responsible for the privacy and integrity of their own capability information.

+###4.2.3 Business Discovery – Digital Capability Locator

+As it is expected that there will be many DCPs another service is required to establish which DCP is used by which business identifier.
+The Digital Capability Locator (DCL) is a master index that associates a business identifier with the DCP containing the relevant digital capabilities of the business.
+There is only one DCL in the eDelivery framework.
+Access Points query this DCL to find which DCP they subsequently query to obtain the correct digital address for the document to be sent.

+Business Discovery uses the OASIS Business Document Metadata Service Location Committee Specification (referred to as Service Metadata Locator or SML).
+The SML specification defines service discovery method values for use in Domain Name System (DNS) resource records.
+It is an application of the more generic Dynamic Delegation Discovery Services (DDDS) as defined in multiple RFCs.
+DNS is critical to internet and telephony services, which need a readily available, highly reliable and a proven, lightweight and distributed solution.
+As

+SML uses standard DNS, several implementation options are available including open source.
+SML was developed as part of PEPPOL transport infrastructure service and has subsequently been published by OASIS as a Committee Specification.
+The OASIS specification has now been adopted by e-SENS as part of their e-Delivery building block5.

+To ensure availability, accuracy, efficiency and adherence to the specification, the eDelivery DCL requires a separate, formalised governance model with associated testing and certification.

+###4.2.4 Business Discovery – Business Identifiers

+A key consideration is that parties exchanging eInvoices (businesses) need to be uniquely identified within the Interoperability Framework.
+The Council’s Business Identifier policy establishes a scheme for uniquely identifying parties where a business identifier is a combination of:
+ a.
+An issuing agency code from a controlled set for identification schemes, using [International Code Designators (ISO/IEC 6523)](http://www.cyber-identity.com/iso6523); and
+ b.
+A value provided by the issuing agency

+To ensure global uniqueness the business identifier value needs to be valid with respect to the authoritative source of the relevant International Code Designator.
+The Framework does not proscribe a specific identification schema and businesses may choose the most appropriate for their environment that satisfies the Council’s Business Identifier policy.

+If the receiving business is registered in Australia the business identifier would most likely be their Australian Business Number (ABN) and the issuing agency will be the ABR.

+The use of ABN for the Australian business identifier will benefit the business-to-business community because:
+ - All eligible businesses are entitled to register for an ABN at no charge;
+ - The ABN is recognised as the legal business identifier in Australia;
+ - The ABN is currently required in Australian tax invoices;
+ - There exists a centralised, trusted registrar for ABNs that has implemented the necessary governance to protect the integrity of the registration process; and
+ - The Australian Business Register has a registered International Code Designator.

+However, there are at least two scenarios where the ABN may not suffice:
+ 1. Australian business that operating separate business units (under the same ABN) and may require different digital addresses for
+    different eInvoices; or
+ 2. If the receiving business is not registered in Australia.

+In these scenarios the issuing agency can be chosen from [the ICD set of ISO/IEC 6523](http://www.cyber-identity.com/iso6523) and the identifier can be a member of that identification scheme (such as a GLN, DUNS, etc.).

+###4.2.5 eInvoicing – Semantic Model

+The semantic model of the core elements of an eInvoice defines the information elements and business rules for the taxation, verification, matching and payment requirements for eInvoicing.

+It follows a proven approach based on the European standardisation work undertaken by the CEN BII Workshop and CEN Technical Committee 434 in their publication ‘Electronic invoicing - Semantic data model of the core elements of an electronic invoice’ [(prEN 16931)](http://standards.cen.eu/dyn/www/f?p=204:110:0::::FSP_PROJECT,FSP_LANG_ID:60602,25&cs=1EDAF8ACA5277C7EF32DC6EFAEF077D41).
+Following the same approach will also aid in aligning Australian and European implementations.
+The European model has been adapted for Australian requirements.

+###4.2.6 eInvoicing – Data Format

+Adopting a common eInvoice data format will simplify the effort and minimise the cost of establishing Access Points.
+This is because if all eInvoices have the same data format when exchanged between Access Points only one interface needs to be supported.

+The complexity (and cost and therefore barriers to entry) rises exponentially with every additional data format used.
+The use of one common format between Access Points (regardless of the business applications involved) is a significant factor in the Council’s Interoperability Framework that separates it from being just another eInvoice solution.

+The eInvoicing data format is based on the international, royalty free, open standard known as the [OASIS UBL 2.1 Invoice](http://docs.oasis-open.org/ubl/os-UBL-2.1/UBL-2.1.html#T-INVOICE).
+UBL 2.1 is also a joint publication of ISO and IEC known as ISO/IEC 19845:2015 ‘Information technology - Universal business language version 2.1 (UBL v2.1)’.